Louise Malloy: Early life

-She was born Maria Louisa Malloy on December 12, 1858, in Baltimore, the eldest of three children of John and Frances (Fannie) Sollers Malloy.
+She was born Maria Louisa Malloy on December 12, 1858, in Baltimore, Maryland, the eldest of three children of John and Frances (Fannie) Sollers Malloy.
 She attended the Baltimore Academy of the Visitation, a Catholic school, and was a devout Catholic her entire life.

 Baltimore American

 In 1886, a family friend, theatre manager John T. Ford (of Ford's Theatre fame) persuaded American publisher Felix Angus to hire Malloy.
 Angus gave Malloy a test of the type often used to weed out women applicants for journalism work: go to a busy Baltimore street and write about what she saw, who no further specific instructions.
 Despairing what to write about, Malloy recalled an incident that became the centerpiece of her story. ...she had seen a woman, in her eagerness to cross a crowded thoroughfare, walk straight through the procession of wagons and cars, looking neither of the right nor the left, and walk to the opposite side of the street.
-Every vehicle had stopped to allow the woman to pass unheeding and to all appearances unheeded.Apparently she passed the test, as Angus told her to "look around and make a place for yourself."
-She promptly created a woman's department at the American called "Facts and Fancies."
-She started a humor column, "Notes and Notions," under the penname Josh Wink at a time when few women were humorists.
+Every vehicle had stopped to allow the woman to pass unheeding and to all appearances unheeded.Apparently she passed the test, as Angus told her to "look around and make a place for yourself".
+She promptly created a woman's department at the American called "Facts and Fancies".
+She started a humor column, "Notes and Notions", under the penname Josh Wink at a time when few women were humorists.
 She scored a number of high-profile interviews, including First Lady of Maryland Mary Ridgely Preston Brown and Baltimore mayor E. Clay Timanus.
 She also became the paper's drama critic.
 Producer David Belasco called Malloy "the greatest dramatic critic of her day upon whose every word we hung.
 Opening in Baltimore and rating her praise we inevitably went on to Broadway success."

-Her tenure at the American was noted for two significant reform issues: the Baltimore City Fire Department and juvenile delinquency.
-She wrote numerous editorials advocating increasing the size of fire department and purchasing new firefighting equipment, and her interest intensified after the devastating Great Baltimore Fire of 1904.
-She also wrote extensively against the practice of imprisoning children and is credited with generating support for the establishments of Baltimore's juvenile court system.
+Malloy also wrote editorials for the American advocating for the reform of the Baltimore City Fire Department and the juvenile justice system.
+She advocated for increasing the size of fire department and purchasing new firefighting equipment, and her interest intensified after the devastating Great Baltimore Fire of 1904.
+She also wrote extensively against the practice of imprisoning children and is credited with generating support for the establishment of Baltimore's juvenile court system.
 She often wrote about Catholic faith.
 In 1920, she attended the canonization of Joan of Arc in Rome.
-She wrote a pamphlet, The Life Story of Mother Seton (1924), in which she hoped that Elizabeth Ann Seaton would become the first American-born Catholic saint.
+She wrote a pamphlet titled The Life Story of Mother Seton (1924), in which she hoped that Elizabeth Ann Seaton would become the first American-born Catholic saint.
 (She did; Seaton was canonized in 1975.)

-Malloy helped found the Women's Literary Club of Baltimore in 1890.
+Malloy was a founding member of the Women's Literary Club of Baltimore in 1890.
 She was president of the Baltimore branch of the National League of American Pen Women from 1926 to 1928.

-Following her retirement from the American, she continued to write as a freelance journalist and attempted a number of other things.
-She wrote over two dozen short stories, all apparently unpublished, wrote a song that was performed on the radio, and taught English at Calvert Business College.
+Following her retirement from the American, she continued to write as a freelance journalist and playwright.
+She also wrote more than two dozen short stories, all apparently unpublished, wrote a song that was performed on the radio, and taught English at Calvert Business College.